 THE BLIND LEADING THE BLIND

-In Matthew 15:14 Jesus criticised the Pharisees, the religious authorities of his day, saying 'they are blind leaders of the blind'.
+In Matthew 15:14 Jesus criticized the Pharisees, the religious authorities of his day, saying 'they are blind leaders of the blind'.

 Both these nicknames for policemen come from Sir Robert Peel who founded the first modern police force in 1829.

 If you get something to boot it means you get it extra.
-However it has nothing to do with boots you wear on your feet.
+However, it has nothing to do with the boots you wear on your feet.
 It is a corruption of the old word bot, which meant profit or advantage.

 BORN WITH A SILVER SPOON IN YOUR MOUTH